General Introduction About Sight Loss

 The Eye Clinic Liaison Officer service provides practical and emotional support to both patients and their families to meet their needs and empower independence from the point of diagnosis.
 The ECLO works closely with clinical teams and acts as a bridge between acute and community-based support services.

-The ECLO service is currently available in the Mater University Hospital, Royal Victoria Eye and Ear Hospital, CHI at Temple Street and Crumlin Children’s Hospital.
+The ECLO service is currently available in the following Dublin hospitals: Mater University Hospital, Royal Victoria Eye and Ear Hospital, CHI at Temple Street and Crumlin Children’s Hospital as well as Cork University Hospital, Cork.

 Insights into an Unsighted World – Audiobook